 Presenter: Joe Bontke

-Payment: Credit card payment or Government Purchase Order must be received 7 days prior to start date.
+Payment: Purchase Order or payment by check or credit card must be received 7 days prior to start date.
 If you have any problems when trying to pay for the course, contact UNTWISE at (940) 565-4000 for further assistance.

 Registration Deadline: Registration will be closed 7 days prior to training commencement.